Tanishqbobde/AI-chatbot/README.md

 # AI Chatbot using Groq and LLaMA-3

 ## Description
 This project is an AI-powered chatbot that allows users to interact through natural language conversations.
 The chatbot is designed to answer questions, assist users, and provide intelligent responses in real time.
+Do set the virtual env while setting up your Groq ai chatbot.

 The system uses the **Groq API** to access the **LLaMA-3 large language model**, which enables fast and efficient AI response generation.
 Groq provides high-speed inference, allowing the chatbot to respond quickly while maintaining strong language understanding capabilities.